reddragonnm/Genetic-Algorithm/README.md

-# chris-aces-genetic-algorithm
+# genetic-algorithm
 Currently under progress.
-Well...Chris is playing right now we will be available soon!
+Well...the AI is playing right now we will be available soon!